 Well, the dead white men, is one hundred percent, slaveholding fifty-five percent, racist is a modern term.
 These men were products of their Eighteenth Century upbringing.

 I’ve said to people, if Abraham Lincoln, the President who provided the path to the freedom of the slaves, lived in the modern era, he would be considered a racist.
-Lincoln originally believed the two races couldn’t live together and he favored shipping them to Liberia.
+Lincoln initially believed the two races couldn’t live together, and he favored shipping them to Liberia.

-I just read a book about Thomas Jefferson by Andrew Burstein called Democracy’s Muse.
-Jefferson ends up becoming whatever an American reads into him, all while being dead, according to Burstein.
+I just read a book about Thomas Jefferson by Andrew Burstein called Democracy’s Muse

 What happens if we drop the Founding Fathers from the equation and our founding?

-First of all, if that’s the case, then the broad history of the United States goes as follows:
+First of all, if that’s the case, then the comprehensive history of the United States goes as follows:

 The thirteen original colonies were each founded for different reasons.
 The Founding Fathers worked to create compromises to make the United States work.

 If you say the Founding Fathers are phony or inappropriate, isn’t the unsaid frame, the immigrants and their ancestors who came here, came under false pretenses?